How to Start an S Corp in South Dakota

 Starting a South Dakota LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status:

 Step 3: File the Articles of Organization

 Step 5: Get an EIN and File Form 2553 to Elect S Corp Tax Status

 Choosing a company name is the first and most important step in starting your LLC in South Dakota.

 Be sure to choose a name that complies with South Dakota naming requirements and is easily searchable by potential clients.